-As a business owner, you want to keep valuable assets—equipment, furniture, files and belongings—safe.
+As a business owner, you want to keep valuable assets—equipment, exquisite furniture like luxury sofas, files and belongings—safe.

 Burglars often look for easy access to enter a business, such as unlocked windows or doors.
 When securing your business, start with these entryways.
 Below are checklists to properly secure windows and doors.